pgonzaleznetwork/sfdx-string-replacements/README.md

 ## Loading the env variables

 I'm using [this GitHub action](https://github.com/xom9ikk/dotenv) because it's not possible to natively read a `.env` file.

-Go leave a start!
+Go leave a star!

-Read the documentation before you use it.
+Also, read the documentation before you use it.

 ## Deploy command with loaded variables